Skip to content

 How To Create Multi Level Nested Category Example In Codeigniter

-How to Create Multi level Nested category example in Codeigniter
+How to Create Multi level Nested category in Codeigniter

 In this article, We will explain How to Create Multi level Nested category example in Codeigniter. you can use this example in Codeigniter Multilevel Menu.

-Here, we will use the recursion function, such as we are getting all the sub-category through the main category, At that time we are using recursion function.
+Here, we will use the recursion function, such as we are getting all the sub-categories through the main category, At that time we are using the recursion function.

 so, you can follow the below steps.